fluxninja/aperture/docs/content/get-started/integrations/flow-control/sdk/javascript/manual.md

 ---

 <a href={`https://www.npmjs.com/package/aperture-sdk`}>Aperture JavaScript
-SDK</a> can be used to manually set feature Control Points within a JavaScript service.
+SDK</a> can be used to manually set feature control points within a JavaScript service.

 To do so, first create an instance of ApertureClient.
 Agent host and port will